APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects invites delete`

-Delete an invite to the project.
+Delete an invite to the Project. **Invite IDs** can be found in the Diff of the Audit Logs for when the Invite was created or by using the command `apimetrics org invites -x  --no-truncate`. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.

 ```
 USAGE